Atractodenchelys phrix

 Atractodenchelys phrix, known under the common name "arrowtooth eel" is an eel in the family Synaphobranchidae (cutthroat eels).
-It was described by Catherine H. Robins and Charles Richard Robins in 1970.
+It was described by Catherine H. Robins and C. Richard Robins in 1970.
 It is a marine, deep water-dwelling eel which is known from its type locality in the eastern Caribbean, in the western central Atlantic Ocean.
 It is known to dwell at a depth range of 385–425 metres.